Practices to Mitigate the Risk of Counterfeit Electronic Components

 When your product does not function as intended, you are faced with the issue of correcting the problem.
 A product recall can lead to bad press and a poor representation of the company, which can have a long-term impact.

-After discovery of a counterfeit part, companies may have to halt its manufacturing operations to conduct an investigation and determine its source.
+After the discovery of a counterfeit part, electronic manufacturers may have to halt its manufacturing operations to conduct an investigation and determine its source.

 Time spent correcting this problem has major impacts on your company’s productivity.

 Not only are you looking at the cost of material in the replacement part, but the time spent investigating the issue, retrieving all the damaged products, repairing the units, and resending them back to customers will cost even more.

 Don’t forget the intangible cost of a tarnished company reputation with your loyal customer base.

 Depending on the product, companies utilizing counterfeit parts may be subject to penalties from the government or other accrediting or regulatory industries.

 The penalties and fines that accompany the use of a counterfeit part can be extensive.